doughphunghus/MeanCloud_7DtD/README.md

 #### Additional credits:
 - [Eko](https://community.7daystodie.com/profile/6168-eko/), for a19 posted fixes to MeanCloud__Mining
+- [mr.devolver](https://community.7daystodie.com/profile/2392-mrdevolver/), for 'Unofficial' update from A18.4 to A19.2 to MeanCloud__Fishing

 | Modlet | Tested on game version  | Note |
 | :------------ | :------------- | :------------- |